-- (a) a right or option of extension or renewal of the engagement or authorisation, whether provided for in the engagement or authorisation or subsequently approved by the body corporate; and - (b) a subsequent right or option, under section 117 or 118, for the engagement or authorisation.
+- (a) a right or option of extension or renewal of the engagement or authorisation, whether provided for in the engagement or authorisation or subsequently approved by the body corporate; and - (b) a subsequent right or option, under section 130(2) or 131(2), for the engagement or authorisation.

-114 Form of engagement [SM, s 116]
+127 Form of engagement [SM, s 137]

-- (1) The engagement of a person as a body corporate manager or service contractor is void if the engagement does not comply with the requirements stated in subsection (2). - (2) The engagement must- - (a) be in writing; and - (b) state the term of the engagement, including- - (i) when the term begins and when it ends; and - (ii) the term of any right or option of extension or renewal of the engagement; and - (c) state the functions the body corporate manager or service contractor is required or authorised to carry out; and - (d) state the basis for working out payment for the body corporate manager's or service contractor's services; and
+- (1) The engagement of a person as a body corporate manager or service contractor is void if the engagement does not comply with the requirements stated in subsection (2). - (2) The engagement must be in writing and state- - (a) the term of the engagement, including- - (i) when the term begins and when it ends; and - (ii) the term of any right or option of extension or renewal of the engagement; and

+- (b) the functions the body corporate manager or service contractor is required or authorised to carry out; and - (c) the basis for working out payment for the body corporate manager's or service contractor's services; and